-In a move to present a clear, strong presence in the community and to our electric customers, the Wake Forest Electric Department changed its name to Wake Forest Power in October 2006.
-In addition to the new name, Wake Forest Power unveiled a new logo that can be seen on utility vehicles and uniforms, as well as on brochures, banners, and other printed media.
+In October 2006 the Wake Forest Electric Department changed its name to Wake Forest Power and introduced its own brand featuring a new logo prominently featured on utility vehicles and uniforms, brochures, banners and other printed media.

-Wake Forest Power is comprised of 22 employees who strive to provide uninterrupted electric service to over 6,100 residential and commercial customers through the regular maintenance and upkeep of the Town's electric distribution system.
+A division of the Town of Wake Forest, Wake Forest Power is comprised of 22 employees who strive to provide uninterrupted electric service to nearly 7,000 residential and commercial customers through the regular maintenance and upkeep of the town's electric distribution system.
 Altogether, our crews operate and maintain more than 140 miles of overhead electric distribution lines.
 They regularly refurbish or rebuild electric lines that show signs of wear, and upgrade facilities where electric load has grown.
 Additionally, through Our Reliability Improvement Program, we identify electric lines and circuits that require upgrades or even complete reconstruction to meet the growing needs of our community.